docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 **Description**

-True if the layer’s effects are active, as indicated by the `<f>` icon next to it in the user interface.
+True if the layer's effects are active, as indicated by the `<f>` icon next to it in the user interface.

 **Type**